cjfinnell/pgverify/README.md

-dbverify is a tool for verifying consistency of data between different database engines.
+pgverify is a tool for verifying consistency of data between different database engines.